 The most common method of diagnosing PC in our research was either through clinical or paraclinical methods, followed by histopathology and death certificate data.
-This finding aligns with Baum's study in Egypt, but contrasts with the studies by Alvand et al in Iran, Yin in China, and Elamyal in Libya, where histopathology was the preferred diagnostic method.11,19,25,31 The challenging aspect of tumor location lies in the difficulty of obtaining tissue samples, particularly in the vulnerable and elderly patients.
-Additionally, the low survival rate of PC often results in patients being diagnosed at advanced stages leading to death before further diagnostic methods can be utilized.
+This finding aligns with Baum's study in Egypt, but contrasts with the studies by Alvand et al in Iran, Yin in China, and Elamyal in Libya, where histopathology was the preferred diagnostic method.^{11,19,25,31} The challenging aspect of tumor location lies in the difficulty of obtaining tissue samples, particularly in the vulnerable and elderly patients.
+Additionally, the low survival rate of PC often results in patients being diagnosed at advanced stages leading to death before further diagnostic methods can be utilized.32 the highest age-adjusted incidence rates.

-Our research revealed that the city of Gorgan, the capital of the Golestan province, along with the cities of Bandar Turkmen, Aq-Qala, and Maraveh Tape, had the highest age-adjusted incidence rates.
 This can be attributed to the central location of Gorgan city, which houses all diagnostic and treatment facilities as well as a large number of healthcare professionals.
 The Golestan province is known for its diversity, with immigrants and residents of various races coexisting.
 The majority of residents in the other mentioned cities are Turkmens.
-This finding can be attributed to a complex interplay of genetic predisposition and environmental influences.6 Lifestyle behaviors such as smoking cigarettes and hookah, using opium and nass and poor diets lacking in fresh fruits and vegetables are proven to be key risk factors contributing to the development of PC which are similar to the esophageal cancer risk factors discussed in the Turkmen population in previous studies.
-Also, there was a significant relationship between esophageal cancer and family history in Turkmens, which shows the influence of genetics.
-This may point to the role of some genetics in the development of PC similar to esophageal cancer.
+This finding can be attributed to a complex interplay of genetic predisposition and environmental influences.6 Lifestyle behaviors such as smoking cigarettes and hookah, using opium and nass and poor diets lacking in fresh fruits and vegetables are proven to be key risk factors contributing to the development of PC which are similar to the esophageal cancer risk factors discussed in the Turkmen population in previous studies.^{33,34} Also, there was a significant relationship between esophageal cancer and family history in Turkmens, which shows the influence of genetics.35 This may point to the role of some genetics in the development of PC similar to esophageal cancer.
 Given the lack of similar research on the ethnic diversity of PC in Iran, further epidemiological studies focusing on racial and ethnic disparities are warranted.